Let’s Start Cooking!…

 I love cookbooks and have an extensive collection!
-The idea of Menu Mistress is to share some of the recipes from these books that I have tried and tested – two or three a week, along with their shopping list.
-All you have to do is add the ingredients to your shopping trolley and follow the recipes, thus injecting some fresh flavours to your home cooking every week.
+The idea of Menu Mistress is to share recipes from these books, that I have tried and tested.
+All you have to do is add the ingredients to your shopping list and follow the recipes, thus injecting some fresh flavours into your home cooking.
 This blog is essentially for people who love food but don’t have the time, energy or patience to find that winning recipe – that’s the job of Menu Mistress!…

 (Recipes are updated every Wednesday – sign up at the bottom of the page to receive a weekly reminder!)

 Click Here to Go Straight to this weeks Recipes

 A couple of weeks ago I visited my favourite bookshop in London, ‘Books for Cooks’, as its name suggests, this shop in Notting Hill sells only cookbooks.
 Yes, I know I have far too many books already but now that I have started Menu Mistress I have the perfect excuse to feed my addiction.
 Anyway, I had a wonderful time, I spent far too long browsing the shelves (to the point that it was a little embarrassing!), but eventually I decided on three books.
 I’m not sure when I’m going to have time to cook all these new recipes – or even some of them, but for me, the beauty of cookbooks is that simply by reading them you can ‘travel’, not only into other people’s kitchens, but into their lives and cultures…